cockroachdb/docs/src/current/v23.1/migration-overview.md

 Using this method, consistency is achieved by only performing the cutover once all writes have been replicated from the source database to CockroachDB.
 This requires downtime during which the application traffic is stopped.

-The following is a high-level overview of the migration steps. {% comment %}For details on this migration strategy, see [Migration Strategy: Lift-and-shift](migration-strategy-lift-and-shift.html).{% endcomment %}
+The following is a high-level overview of the migration steps.
+For considerations and details about the pros and cons of this approach, see [Migration Strategy: Lift and Shift](migration-strategy-lift-and-shift).

 1. Stop application traffic to your source database. **This begins downtime.**
 1. Move data in one of the following ways: